 - 1. Find a bandage, necktie, length of rag or other piece of long, narrow fabric. - 2.
-Make a loop with the fabric and tie a loose knot at the top of the loop. - 3.
+Make a loop with the fabric and tie a loose know at the top of the loop. - 3.
 Loosely encircle the dog's muzzle with the loop until you're safely able to tie the ends under the dog's muzzle. - 4.
-Pull ends from under the chin and tie securely behind the ears. - 5.
 Take your dog in for care, and let your veterinarian safely remove the muzzle.